ihh/bracery/README.md

 with syntax influenced by [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

-Bracery was designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
+Bracery has been designed for asynchronous applications where the Tracery client is decoupled from the symbol definition store.
 However, Bracery also works just fine as a synchronous library, like Tracery (this is the default when running from the command-line, or using the node API).
 Expansion of symbol expressions uses promises, which may e.g. involve database queries or calls to web services.

 In plain English, the Tracery definitions file can live on a server somewhere remote from where procedural text generation is happening.
-This means that the set of definitions can potentially be very big, or continually updated.
+This means that the set of definitions can potentially be very big (including a "standard library"), or can be continually updated.

 In order to make this work, Bracery distinguishes between _variables_ (read/write, stored locally) and _symbols_ (read-only, stored on the server).
 In Tracery, these two things share the same namespace; for example, `#sentence#` is the syntax to expand the nonterminal symbol `sentence`,